linode/developers/hugo/content/networking/dns/dns-records-an-introduction.md

 If your Linode is the only mail server you use, you should be able to use the example record above.
 With this SPF record, the receiving server will check the IP addresses of both the sending server and the IP address of example.com.
 If the IPs match, the check passes.
 If not, the check will "soft fail" (i.e., the message will be marked but will not automatically be rejected for failing the SPF check).

-{: .note }
->
+{{< note >}}

-> Make sure your SPF records are not too strict.
+Make sure your SPF records are not too strict.
 If you accidentally exclude a legitimate mail server, its messages could get marked as spam.
 We strongly recommend visiting openspf.org to learn how SPF records work and how to construct one that works for your setup.
 Their [examples](http://www.openspf.org/FAQ/Examples) are also helpful.

+{{< /note >}}

 ### SRV